reshamas/fastai_deeplearn_part1/aws_ami_gpu_setup.md

 * Select: `Review and Launch` at bottom

 #### Step 2b:  Select keypair
 Note:  you have already created a keypair in the past.
 Use one of thoese.
-For more specific instructions, see "How to Create a Keypair."
+For more specific instructions, see section "How to Create a Keypair."

 ---
 ## Create a keypair

+#### Step 1:  go to appropriate directory in termainal
 * In your Terminal, go to `.ssh` folder under your home directory
 (Note:  Windows users should have Ubuntu installed.)
 >my example
 `/Users/reshamashaikh/.ssh`

+#### Step 2:  create `id_rsa` files if needed
 If you do not have these two files (`id_rsa` and `id_rsa.pub`), create them by typing:
-(Note:  this will create a special password so your computer can log onto AWS.)
+(Note:  this will create a special password for your computer to be able to log onto AWS.)
 `ssh-keygen`

+Hit `<enter>` 3 times

+#### Step 3:  import key files to AWS
+(Note:  Extra step for Windows users:  you will need to copy these files to your hardrive from Ubuntu.)
+In AWS, go to **Key Pairs** in left menu and import `id_rsa`.
+This step connects your local computer to AWS.

 And, now my [Lesson 1 notebook](https://s.users.crestle.com/u-fqnc8t2x12/notebooks/courses/fastai/courses/dl1/lesson1.ipynb) works!  :boom: